-All doctoral students must take the Styles exam in their first fall semester of enrollment.
-This will be their only opportunity.
+All Doctoral students must take the Styles exam in their first spring semester of enrollment.
 Students who pass the exam meet the requirement.
-Students who do not pass the exam must earn a grade of B or better in T545 Analysis of Music Literature.
+Students who do not pass the exam may retake the exam once with permission of the Director of Graduate Studies, if their score is within a range recommended by the Doctoral Styles Committee.
+Students who do not pass the exam must earn a grade of B or higher in T545 Introductory Analysis of Music Literature.
 This course may fall anywhere in the student's curriculum.
 This requirement must be completed before a student may begin qualifying examinations.